 The JRC works with some 1000 partners world-wide, a large majority of which are located in the EU Member States.

-Collaboration with these partners takes different forms, for example: joint research projects, networks with national enforcement laboratories & agencies, knowledge transfer, opening up access to JRC large scale facilities and databases, participation in workshops & seminars, mobility & training schemes for young scientists, a targeted approach to integrate New Member States, Candidate countries and neighbouring countries.
+Collaboration with these partners takes different forms, for example: joint research projects, networks with national enforcement laboratories & agencies, knowledge transfer, opening up access to JRC large scale facilities and databases, participation in workshops & seminars, mobility & training schemes for young scientists, a targeted approach to integrate new Member States, candidate countries and neighbouring countries.

 Besides the various formal aspects of collaboration, some cooperation is of a more informal nature.
 This depends of the wide range of contacts individual staff members have built up during their professional careers or through their participation in international seminars and working groups.

 The JRC has over 200 operational cooperation agreements and is an active player in the global arena, gathering partners working on a diverse range of scientific fields worldwide.
 These agreements allow sharing of infrastructure, laboratory equipment, data materials as well as transferring knowledge.
-It is through cooperation that the JRC can fully play its role as the Commission's in-house science service.
+It is through cooperation that the JRC can fully play its role as the European Commission's science and knowledge service.
 The majority of these agreements are bilateral agreements with public and private research organisations, universities and national and international bodies.

 Some agreements have a more political profile, for example agreements signed with regional authorities to foster cooperation between the JRC and local organisations, universities and companies.
 In this respect, JRC has signed agreements for cooperation with the regional authorities of some its sites' locations: Regione Lombardia, Baden-Württemberg, and Andalusia.